Universe Models16.12 - Understand that current models of the Universe predict different future evolutionary paths

 We have moved from a flat Earth to a round one, and a geocentric model to a heliocentric one in our Solar System, putting the Sun at the centre.
 Although we give credit to Copernicus, the idea was around a long time before him.
 In the western world however, we had still clung on to the geocentric model.

-It's easy to laugh at these old ideas now but imagine growing up without outside communications or education.
+It's easy to scoff at these old ideas now but imagine growing up without outside communications or education.
 You would see the land you are on as 'flat'.
 You would see Sun, planets and stars move around in the night sky.

 Until galaxies were observed and known about, our Milky way was considered to be the whole Universe.